uraimo/SwiftyGPIO/README.md

 let gpios = SwiftyGPIO.GPIOs(for:.RaspberryPi2)
 var gp = gpios[.P2]!
 ```
-Or if you are using Swift 2.x or a alpha version of Swift 3:
+Or if you are using Swift 2.x or an alpha version of Swift 3:
 ```swift
 let gpios = SwiftyGPIO.getGPIOsForBoard(.RaspberryPi2)
 var gp = gpios[.P2]!